7 DAYS FROM $2,499

 Today, we’ll explore the Brazilian side of Iguaçu Falls, taking you into the depths of the waterfall.
 We’ll take a walking tour with incredible views, including the Devil’s Throat.
 This is the largest of the falls, where torrents crash into a narrow canyon.
 The tour will end at Porto Canoas, where you’ll be free to have lunch on your own.

 We'll keep the adventure rolling into the afternoon with the Macuco Safari Boat Ride.
 An open trolley will whisk you through dense rainforest for vistas of flowers, birds, butterflies, and ages-old trees.
 Then, get your waterproof camera ready, as we embark on speedboats bound for Iguaçu’s gorge.
 Your experienced river pilots will give you a thrilling ride through the rapids, guiding you right up to the splashing cascades.
 (Be sure to wear comfortable shoes and clothes, as you will likely get soaked!)
+If you prefer not to get wet, there's an optional dry tour option, too.

 After drying off and dining at the hotel this evening, we’ll embrace the spirit of Brazil with a night on the town.
 On the menu are drinks and a lively samba dance show.
 You’ll learn more about this vibrant dance and music genre, which originates from African religious traditions, as well as other regional dance forms.